pingidentity/webinar-pingfed-pingam/README.md

 The target audiences for this setup are administrators and developers who want to understand more about this configuration and run it on-prem or in a private cloud.

-All products are configured via APIs call, no manual tasks are needed.
-This makes it very easy to get started and have the setup up and running after just a few minutes.
+All products are configured via API calls, no manual tasks are needed.
+This makes it easy to get started and have the setup up and running after just a few minutes.

-**Overview**
+## Overview

 The environment of this setup looks like this: